pharo-ide/Calypso/Calypso-Browser.package/ClyTabManager.class/README.md

 By default activationPriority is equal to #tabOrder which defines general order between tabs.

+My instances are created on the browser:

+	ClyTabManager of: aBrowser

 Internal Representation and Key Implementation Points.

     Instance Variables